fioprotocol/fips/fip-3.md

 * Look-up Index - Payee derives the same index as used for Adding a friend to a Friend List.
 It allows the Payer to get the key intended for them.
 * Chain code (if secret key is chain level)
 * Key ID (if secret key is for specific key)
+* Token code
 * Secret Key encrypted asymmetrically using the friend’s public key to derive shared secret using [Diffie-Hellman Key Exchange scheme](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).

 #### Looking up NBPA
 Payer looks for NBPA using:
 * Look-up index - Payer derives the same index as used for Adding a friend to a Friend List.
+* FIO Address
 * Chain code
+* Token code

-The blockchain will look for secret key with provided Look-up index and Chain code and return correct level encrypted NBPA and corresponding Encrypted Secret Key if found.
+The blockchain will look for secret key with provided Look-up index and chain and token code and return correct level encrypted NBPA and corresponding Encrypted Secret Key if found.

 ##### Example
 * Payee places NBPA as follows:
   * NBPA ID: 1
   * Blockchain code: BTC
+  * Token code: BTC
   * NBPA encrypted with FIO Address level secret key (Secret 1): ABC
   * NBPA encrypted with Chain level secret key (Secret 2): DEF
   * NBPA encrypted with NBPA level secret key (Secret 3): GHI